1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - This type of configuration can be useful when you need to temporarily modify certain parameters for a specific script or for a PHP session.

-- These changes will only be valid for the current script execution and will not alter the global PHP configuration.
+- These modifications will only be valid for the execution of the current script and will not modify the global PHP configuration.

-When you run PHP from the command line, you can use the parameter -d
+When you run PHP from the command line, you can use the -d

-to specify PHP configurations.
-This allows you to modify the PHP parameters for that specific execution.
-For example, to set the maximum execution time to 90 seconds, the memory limit to 256 MB and disable secure mode, you can do it as follows:
+parameter to specify PHP configurations.
+This allows you to modify the PHP parameters for this specific execution.
+For example, to set the maximum execution time to 90 seconds, the memory limit to 256 MB, and disable safe mode, you can do it as follows:

 php -d max_execution_time=90 -d memory_limit=256M -d safe_mode=Off -f test.php